KReguieg/intern-log-template/README.md

         - Now the upstream content will be merged to your main
         - Pull this main into your local drive.
         - Create a branch for this using the command "git branch log-update/week-2”.
-        -Now that your branching is complete in your local and to see the same in you GitHub, you can check for status, it will show which branch you are in and then if there is nothing to commit proceed to push it.
+        -Now that your branching is complete in your local and to see the same in you GitHub, you can check for status, it will show which branch you are i n and then if there is nothing to commit proceed to push it.
         - Now that we have a branch ,to push it is always a good practice to mention the path where it has to be pushed to, so for my case the command looks like : git push origin log-update/week-2

 - Blender